marcotinari/CustomDeserializer/README.md

 4. set the insertion points with the placeholders
 5. right click -> Actively scan defined insertion point
 6. while scanning, the parameter values will be automatically ancoded according to the selected transformation functions
-7. TIP: In the Scanner finding issues HTTP Requests You will find de decoded version of the payload used.
+7. TIP: In the Scanner finding issues HTTP Requests You will find the decoded version of the payload used.
 Use an external Extension (e.g. Logger++ is a great extension from Soroush Dalili, NCC Group) if You want to check the actual HTTP Request after being transformed by the extension

 # Extension demo How-To
 [Using the extension demo](https://youtu.be/jdUOLoqCFL8)